What Happens to Your Body After You Lose 50 Pounds

 You're More Mobile

 Understandably, carrying around an extra 50 pounds or more can make everyday activities like walking and standing feel like a ton of effort.
-Once you shed that weight, however, you may find it’s much easier to get down on the floor to play with your kids or lug those grocery bags into the house in fewer trips!
+Once you shed that weight, you may find it's easier to play with your kids or lug those grocery bags into the house!

 Your Metabolism Slows Down

 One of the downsides of a trimmer waistline: A slower metabolism.
 "When you have less mass that you're moving around, your metabolism takes a major hit," Freter says.

 See, bigger things require more energy (read: calories) to function.
 Once you lose 50 pounds, you don't need as much energy as you did when you were heavier.
 In fact, Freter will see post-surgery patients whose daily calorie needs have dropped by a whopping 800 calories.
 Exercise will be key for maintaining your new weight, he adds.

 Your Skin Sags

 Your Eyes Are Healthier

 Weight loss is one way to keep those peepers healthy.
 A higher body fat percentage is associated with lower levels of lutein, an antioxidant essential for healthy eyes, according to a 2013 study in Nutrients.
 As researchers note, this may be one reason why obesity can lead to degeneration of the retina.

 You Run Cold(er)

 You may notice that you have trouble staying warm when you shed fat.
 "I guarantee if you ask, most of my patients will tell you they feel cooler," Freter says.
 As you lose 50 pounds of insulation, you may need to shore up your sweater collection.

 According to the Arthritis Foundation, losing one pound of weight is the equivalent of removing four pounds of pressure from your knees!
 So, if you lose 50 pounds, that's the equivalent of 200 pounds of pressure!
 If you have knee osteoarthritis, get ready for some relief.

 Your Blood Pressure Goes Down